andreasdr/minitscript/README.md

 Please note, default block is optional.

-## 2.3. forTime, forCondition, for, break, continue, forEach
+## 2.3. forTime, forCondition, for, break, continue

 forTime and forCondition are loops and belong to flow control also: